-Benjamin Frankling once said, ‘failing to plan is planning to fail’ and this ultimately highlights the importance of planning when it comes to your websites success.
+Benjamin Franklin once said, ‘failing to plan is planning to fail’ and this ultimately highlights the importance of planning when it comes to the success of your website.

-The planning process and its implementation is what sets a cheap website apart from a high end, converting website that provides a massive ROI.
+The planning process and its implementation are what set a cheap website apart from a high end, converting website that provides a massive ROI.
 This is why we have created the checklist below to help convert your website into a powerhouse marketing tool that drives business outcomes.

 1. Internal business research & market analysis

-The complexity of this step can vary greatly depending on the size of the business and number of industry verticals it occupies.
-Understanding your customers is very important and demographic information such as; age group, gender and location lay the foundation of your website strategy and how they will be communicated to.
+The complexity of this step can vary greatly depending on business size and the number of industry verticals it occupies.
+Understanding customers is very important and demographic information such as; age group, gender and location lay the foundation of a website and communication strategy.

-Understanding how your target demographic uses the internet will further help develop an effective UX and conversion strategy later on.
-Some questions you need to answer are:
+Understanding the target demographic will further help develop an effective UX and conversion strategy later on.
+Some questions that need to be answered are:

-- Is your audience mostly on mobile or desktop?
+- Is the audience mostly on mobile or desktop?

-- Will they access your website on the go or whilst sitting on a desk
+- Will they access the website on the go or whilst sitting at a desk?

-- What do they value and how can that be incorporated into your value proposition?
+- What does the audience value and how can that be incorporated into your value proposition?

 - What social channels are they active on?